Trade guide

 Develop Specialist Knowledge

-Building surveyors often specialize in areas like historic buildings, party wall matters, building pathology, project management, or building regulation compliance.
-Specialization leads to higher earnings.
+Building surveyors often specialise in areas like historic buildings, party wall matters, building pathology, project management, or building regulation compliance.
+Specialisation leads to higher earnings.

 Achieve Chartered Status